Metaswitch/clearwater-readthedocs/docs/Clearwater_stress_testing.md

 The script will then:

-* set up the stress test by sending an initial register all the subscribers
+* set up the stress test by sending an initial register for all the subscribers
 * report that that initial registration has completed and that the stress test is starting
 * send traffic, using a fixed load profile of 1.3 calls/hour for each subscriber (split equally between incoming and outgoing calls) and 2 re-registrations per hour
 * after the given duration, wait for all calls to finish and then exit